mobilabsolutions/stash-sdk-backend/README.md

 You can now access the Stash!
 Backend here: http://localhost:8080/

-### Setting up the infrastructure
+### Setting up infrastructure

-For setting up the GCP infrastructure, Terraform scripts can be used.
+For setting up infrastructure on Google Cloud Platform, the provided Terraform scripts can be used.

 * In cloud console, navigate to IAM & Admin > Service Accounts, and click Create Service Account with `Editor` role.
 Create a new private key in JSON format and download it.
 Then create a directory called `creds` inside the